cruising the south pacific

 If so, you've probably touched on the Thread of Awareness.
 Here are some great exercises to improve your connection to the Thread of Awareness in its natural habitat.

-A couple of suggestions for doing the experiments outdoors.
+Suggestions for doing mind experiments outdoors.

-Do the experiments in a nice place where you can blend them in with your daily exercise period.
-After you learn the basics and have some experience, the exercises have a greatest opportunity for success if you can, perhaps on holiday, leave your normal life behind and go to a place where you can do the exercises in wildness or at least in a park like setting.
-Pick a place where you can do the same path or trail or road every day for awhile.
-Going over the same path is important for several reasons.
+After you learn the basics of a particular experiment and have some experience, the exercises have the greatest opportunity for success if you can, perhaps on holiday, leave your normal life behind and go to a place where you can do the exercises in wildness or at least in a park like setting.

 • Each time you walk a trail you leave behind parts of yourself.
 Your exhaled breath becomes part of the vegetation, for example.